Sowmya-1730/Technical_Papers/CLI_TechnicalPaper.md

 # Questions

 ## What is the difference between service and application?
-- Service, is a background feature or program which helps to support the system or other applications to work.
+- Service is a background feature or program that helps to support the system or other applications to work.
 - An application is a program directly used by the user.
-For example, Youtube, Swiggy, Flipkart etc.
+For example, YouTube, Swiggy, Flipkart, etc.

 ## What are the wildcards ~,.,..,* and ?
-- ~ represents for home directory
+- ~ represents the home directory
-- . represents current working directory
+- . represents the current working directory
-- .. represents parent directory for current directory
+- .. represents the parent directory for the current directory
-- * used for matches anything
+- (asterik) * used for matches anything
-- ? matches only single character
+- ? matches only a single character

 ## What are the different flags for kill?
 Why do we use kill -9 in general?
 - -1 (to reload the process)
 - -2 (to interrupt like Ctrl+C)
 - -9 (to force kill)
-- -15 (for graceful termination it will be used by default)
+- -15 (for graceful termination, it will be used by default)
-- -18 (continue stopped proces)
+- -18 (continue stopped process)
 - -19 (to pause the process)

 ## Are you clear about file permissions?
 Explain them? chmod and chown commands?
 Yes.
 Normally, we have three permissions.
-- read(r) It gives the permission to read the file
+- read(r) It permits reading the file
-- write(w) It gives the permission to write into the file
+- write(w) It permits writing into the file
-- execute(x) It gives permission to execute the file chmod command will help us to modify the permissions chown command will help us to change the ownerships of that file or directory
+- execute(x) It permits the execution of the file chmod command will help us to modify the permissions chown command will help us to change the ownership of that file or directory

-## Usage of Ctrl+R to search previously run commands, arrow keys, tab autocompletion.
+## Usage of Ctrl+R to search previously run commands, arrow keys, and tab autocompletion.
 - Ctrl+R will help us to reverse search the commands that we used previously.
-It was fast as as we use type some characters to get the entire command
+It was as fast as typing some characters to get the entire command
-- arrow keys will help us to go back to used commands in sequential order in reverse It was fast as as we use type some characters to get the entire command
+- The arrow keys will help us to go back to the used commands in sequential order, in reverse order It was as fast as typing some characters to get the entire command
-- arrow keys will help us to go back to used commands in sequential order in reverse
+- The arrow keys will help us to go back to the used commands in sequential order, in reverse order
-- tab autocompletion will help us to fill the commands easily by asking terminal to autofill by writing upto few characters to make it understand what it will be
+- tab autocompletion will help us to fill the commands easily by asking the terminal to autofill by writing up to a few characters to make it understand what it will be
-- tab autocompletion will help us to fill the commands easily by asking terminal to autofill by writing upto few characters to make it understand what it will be
+- tab autocompletion will help us to fill the commands easily by asking the terminal to autofill by writing up to a few characters to make it understand what it will be